annabelle-cohen/Final-Project-QA-Tutor/README.md

 https://www.youtube.com/watch?v=c8ycVGqO5sU

 ## IMPORTANT:
-for frontend go to the branch - > frontend, for backend go yo the branch -> backend.
+for frontend go to the branch - > frontend,
+for backend go to the branch -> backend.